Molecular GNNs: Learning on Atoms and Bonds

 Summary

 For industrial drug discovery, 2D GNNs suffice for fast virtual screening.
-For physics-accurate property prediction and force fields, equivariant models are the only option.
+For physics-accurate property prediction and force fields — anywhere you need forces, not just energies — equivariant models are the only ones that can express the target at all.

 References